Your cart is empty

 Already have an account?
 Log in to check out faster.

-A baby's first months of life are filled with exciting developmental advances—from their first smile to grasping.
+A baby's first few months are filled with exciting developmental milestones – from their first smile to grasping objects.
 But the topic of "first steps and walking" is of particular interest and concern to many parents.
-When is it normal for babies to begin standing, and what does science tell us about the best ways to support them?
+When is it normal for babies to start standing, and what does science tell us about the best ways to support them?

 Pediatricians worldwide agree: Your baby's first year should not be used to encourage early walking.
-This advice is based on the knowledge that your baby's bones and joints need the important intermediate step of crawling to mature and strengthen.
-Only after this natural process is standing up and walking a healthy next step—this usually happens naturally after the first year.
+This advice is based on the understanding that your baby's bones and joints need the important intermediate step of crawling to mature and strengthen.
+Only after this natural process is standing and walking a healthy next step – usually happening quite naturally after the first year.

-It can be challenging not to be impressed or even stressed by other parents whose children seem to be reaching motor milestones early.
-However, it's important to respect your own child and their individual developmental plan.
-Walkers, which force children into an unnatural position and can strain their muscles and spine, are now strongly discouraged.
-The risks associated with such aids—such as tipping over or reaching dangerous objects—are too high.
+It can be challenging not to be impressed or even stressed by other parents whose children seem to reach motor milestones early.
+However, it's important to respect your own child and their individual developmental timeline.
+Walkers, which force children into unnatural positions and can strain their muscles and spine, are now strongly discouraged.
+The risks associated with such aids—such as tipping over or reaching dangerous objects—are simply too high.

-Crawling is more than just a cute phase—it's a critical step in your child's development that shouldn't be skipped.
+Crawling is more than just a cute phase – it's a critical step in your child's development that shouldn't be skipped.
 While some babies become active as early as 5 months, others don't start until 11 months or later.
-The "happy middle ground" is often around 8 months, but the most important thing is to accept your baby's individual timeline and support them as they crawl .
+The "sweet spot" is often around 8 months, but the most important thing is to accept your baby's individual timetable and support them as they learn to crawl .

-Experts warn that skipping crawling and starting to walk too early (before their first birthday) can have long-term consequences for their spine and joints, as well as leg misalignments.
-It's therefore crucial that you, as a parent, remain patient and give your child the time they need for their natural development.
+Skipping crawling and starting to walk too early (before their first birthday) can, as experts warn, have long-term consequences for the spine and joints, as well as leg deformities.
+It is therefore of utmost importance that you, as a parent, remain patient and give your child the time they need for their natural development.

 Your baby's first steps are an exciting moment, but they shouldn't be rushed.
 Every child develops at their own pace, and this natural process deserves our full support and patience.
-Trust that, with the right support and freedom, your baby will reach these significant milestones when the time comes.
+Trust that, given the right support and freedom, your baby will reach these significant milestones when they are ready.
 Every child learns to walk sooner or later.